lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

 }
 ```

-# Why Auto Convert Go to Dart?

-TODO

-Both languages were created at Google, yet so different

-Minimise errors in conversion

-Huge volume of code

-Consistency of conversion

-Easy cross reference

 # Manual Conversion From Go To Dart Gets Really Tiring

 Earlier we attempted a manual code conversion from Go to Dart...